 Remembrance Day – Open & Closed & Schedule Changes

 - Remembrance Day is not a statutory holiday in Ontario, but it is a Federal holiday.
-Federal government offices and City Hall will be closed on November 11.
-Schools remain open.
+Because Remembrance Day falls on a Saturday this year, Federal government offices and City Hall will be closed on Monday, November 13.
+(Schools remain open.)

-- STO will also operate a regular schedule on November 11.
+- STO will operate a Saturday schedule on November 11 and a special schedule on Monday, November 13.
 Riders are invited to consult the User’s Guide, visit Plani-Bus on the STO web site at www.sto.ca or call 819-770-3242 for more details.
 The INFOBUS system also provides the exact time that the next two buses are scheduled to arrive at a particular stop by dialling 819-778 plus the bus stop number.

 - Parking: On November 11, vehicles with a veteran’s licence plate will be allowed to park for free in the parking garage at City Hall, 110 Laurier Avenue West.
 Free parking will also be available for vehicles displaying veteran’s plates in the on-street paid areas around the National War Memorial, specifically on downtown streets bordered by and including Somerset Street to the south, Bank Street to the west, the Ottawa River to the north and the Rideau Canal to the east.
 All other on-street parking regulations continue to apply.

 - Recreation: Registered programs at swimming pools, community centres and arenas will be operating; however, clients should check with their facility to confirm, as some exceptions will apply.